ifteheralom/mycourses/README.md

 ```

 5. Create some dummy users in `users` table
-6. Run the project using Tomcat server using Eclipse.
+6. Run the project on Tomcat server using Eclipse.